ShareeIlm/ShareeIlm/Misc/Obsidian/Obsidian Tutorial.md

 - It is recommended to set shortcuts of commands you use frequently

 # Part 3: Linking
 You can link notes just like on Wikipedia.org.
 It's best to keep each file focused on one topic.
 This way, it can be referenced anywhere and still make sense on its own.

+- Command Palette shortcut "Add Internal link" (set a shortcut for this)
-You can view your links by opening the global graph by pressing `Ctrl-g` or running "Open Global Graph" in the command palette `Ctrl-p`.
+- You can view your links by opening the global graph by pressing `Ctrl-g` or running "Open Global Graph" in the command palette `Ctrl-p`.

 Syntax:
 ```
 [[filename]]